 3. Automate Processes Through Artificial Intelligence (AI) – Jill S. Weber

 For example, the average CRM user spends 5.5 hours each week on manual data entry tasks.
-But through CRM automation tools like Introhive, those mundane data entry and management tasks are eliminated, increasing both lawyer and partner productivity in the process.
+But CRM automation tools, like Introhive, eliminate those mundane data entry and management tasks.
+That’s valuable time back for both lawyers and partners.

-4. Adopt a One-to-One Approach – David Ackert
+4. Try a One-to-One Approach – David Ackert

-“The most effective revenue generation strategies across lawyer and firm demographics involve a one-to-one rather than a one-to-many approach,” David starts.
-“Individual business development conversations with clients and referral sources generate better results than one-to-many marketing activities like advertising and PR, with the noteworthy exception of thought leadership, which is often used initiate one-to-one conversations on topical issues.”
+“The most effective revenue generation strategies across lawyer and firm demographics involve a one-to-one rather than a one-to-many approach,” Ackert said.
+“Individual business development conversations with clients and referral sources generate better results than one-to-many marketing activities, like advertising and PR, with the noteworthy exception of thought leadership, which is often used initiate one-to-one conversations on topical issues.”

 5. Take Advantage of Social Selling – Vanessa Hill

-“An active social media presence is just as important as your firm’s website,” she says.
+“An active social media presence is just as important as your firm’s website,” she said.

 6. Create a Content Marketing Strategy – Michele Ruiz

-“The firms that have quality content online, and an effective social media strategy to distribute that content, are building their firm brand and their personal brand — and a strong book of business — effectively and cost-efficiently,” Michele says.
+“The firms that have quality content online, and an effective social media strategy to distribute that content, are building their firm brand and their personal brand—and a strong book of business—effectively and cost-efficiently,” Ruiz said.

-“They are also winning clients over their competition,” she adds.
-“Here’s the big takeaway: A content marketing strategy that is client-centric helps not only attract clients, but helps retain clients.”
+“They are also winning clients over their competition,” she added.
+“Here’s the big takeaway: a content marketing strategy that is client-centric helps not only attract clients, but [also] helps retain clients.”

-7. Enable Better Collaboration – Heidi K. Gardner
+7. Support Better Collaboration – Heidi K. Gardner

-“Lawyers who collaborate earn higher margins, build trust with their colleagues, gain access to more lucrative clients, and attract more cutting-edge work,” Heidi states.
+“Lawyers who collaborate earn higher margins, build trust with their colleagues, gain access to more lucrative clients, and attract more cutting-edge work,” Gardner said.
 “Lawyers who want to operate in this way need to share marketing and business development information with each other.
 Those who don’t collaborate are missing out on significant growth, revenues, and profits—and risk that their siloed work becomes commoditized.”